Resource Optimisation of Coherently Controlled Quantum Computations with the PBS-calculus: Introduction

-While there are numerous works on resource-optimisation of quantum computation, in particular for quantum circuits \cite{kliuchnikov2013optimization,amy2014polynomial,nam2018automated}, there was, up to our knowledge, no efficient procedure for resource optimisation of coherently controlled quantum computation.
+{\bf Related work.} Several languages have been designed to represent coherently controlled quantum computation: some of them are extensions of quantum circuits, and other diagrammatic languages \cite{wechs2021quantum,arrighi2021addressable,wilson2020diagrammatic,vanrietvelde2021routed}; others are based on abstract programming languages \cite{altenkirch2005functional,ying2012defining,dowek2017lineal,diaz2019realizability,DBLP:journals/corr/BadescuP15}.
+While there are numerous works on resource-optimisation of quantum computation, in particular for quantum circuits \cite{kliuchnikov2013optimization,amy2014polynomial,nam2018automated}, there was, up to our knowledge, no procedure for resource optimisation of coherently controlled quantum computation.

-\section{Coloured PBS-diagrams}
+\section{Coloured PBS-Diagrams}

 We use the formalism of traced coloured props (i.e. small traced symmetric strict monoidal categories whose objects are freely spanned by the elements of a set of colours) to represent coherently controlled quantum computations.
-We are going to use the `colours' $\vtype$, $\htype$, $\top$, to denote respectively vertical, horizontal or possibly both polarisations.
+We are going to use the ``colours'' $\vtype$, $\htype$, $\top$, to denote respectively vertical, horizontal or possibly both polarisations.